Transhumance festival in the southern Vercors

 The price does not include

-• Transport to and from Die, about one hour and a quarter drive from Valence and 2 hours from Grenoble.
+- Return transport to Die, about one hour and a quarter drive from Valence and 2 hours from Grenoble.

 Accommodation